DevShuku/CovidVaccinationSystem/README.md

    ```
      git clone
    ```

 2. Go to the directory where you have cloned this project, open the directory `CovidVaccinationSystem`.
 You will find a file with name `CovidVaccinationSystem.sln`.
 Double click on this file and this project will be opened in Visual Studio.
-## Since there is no database connection we can skip this part else the below is a vital step

 3.  open `appsettings.json` file and update connection string in your local and run on the localhost after configuring the MySQL datacontext.

    ```